146BC/StyleKit/README.md

 This would apply HelveticaNeue-Bold with size 20 to all the UIButtons except the ones contained inside the LoginView class in your app.

+Custom classes must be namespaced by the name of the module they are contained in. e.g. `StyleKitDemo.SKTextField`

 ###Bring Your Own Parser

-StyleKit's initialiser supports sending in your own parser, the parser needs to support the `StyleParsable` protocol.
+StyleKit's initialiser supports sending in your own parser which should conform to the `StyleParsable` protocol.

 *Default Parser*